 - Launch an email campaign to remind customers of outdated payment details

-3. Know which customers to prioritize
+3. Know which customer segment to prioritize

 Once you know the severity of your churn problem and the primary causes of this, it's time to get specific.

 It's nice to know the general churn status of your full customer base, but it's not that useful unless you can precisely locate the at-risk customers.
-An excellent way to do that is by creating segments based on risk levels and risk causes.
-You can use ChurnIQ to segment out Very High/High Risk of Churning this month.
+An excellent way to do that is by creating segments based on churn risk levels and churn risk causes.
+You can use ChurnIQ to segment Very High/High Risk of Churning this month.
 Then, coupling this with the detected churn cause, you can narrow down your audience and develop a campaign to compel that particular segment to stay.

 In the image below, you can see several examples of crucial segments recommended by the ChurnIQ dashboard.